For Immediate Release 2/5/18

 HUNTINGTON BEACH, CA: Soberlink, the leader in mobile breath alcohol detection technology, announced its ongoing support of eight newly adopted principles for the treatment of alcohol addiction.
 These national principles, announced in November, have been adopted by 16 healthcare organizations ranging from Aetna and Beacon Health Options to Blue Cross Blue Shield and Cigna.

 Rothman continued, “Our commitment to connected recovery community is what drives us to develop and continually evolve our technology.”
-According to Rothman, Soberlink is also active in supporting research and fundraising efforts that will lead to the healthy recovery from all substance use disorders.
+According to Rothman, Soberlink is also active in supporting research and fundraising efforts that will lead to a healthy alcohol recovery from all substance use disorders.

 A complete review of these new principles can be found on the website for Shatterproof, a national nonprofit organization dedicated to reducing the devastation the disease of addiction causes families.
 According to the organization’s website, their goal is to foster a community of support to prevent addictions, enhance treatment and recovery options and advocate policy changes at the federal and state level to support a more effective “principle-based” approach to the disease of addiction.

 Since 2011, Soberlink has become part of the fastest growing addiction recovery system on the market by promoting accountability through real-time breathalyzer testing.
 They developed the world’s first web-connected breathalyzer with facial recognition software.
 The company remains committed to changing the perception of alcohol use disorder by developing technology for addiction and recovery management.
-For more information, visit their website or call the corporate office at: (714) 975-7200
+For more information, call the corporate office at: (714) 975-7200